Amy Cheung (writer): Works

 Cheung's books are described as romance or chick lit, though their endings are often bittersweet or tragic.
 Many of her books depict relationships strained by social conventions or taboos that are characteristic of Chinese culture.

 In Hummingbirds Fly Backwards, a young woman who is the manager of a lingerie shop has an affair with a married man who will not leave his wife due to the stigma of divorce.
 The book is popular for its portrayal of the pressures felt by unmarried women in their late twenties or older, known as xing nu ("blooming women") in Hong Kong but socially stigmatized and referred to as sheng nu ("leftover women") in mainland China, where marriage rates are as high as over 90 percent for women aged 35.
 The original Cantonese title (Three A-Cup Women) is a tongue-in-cheek play on the term "A-quality women."
-A Chinglish pun that can be understood by locals in the former British Hong Kong, "A-Cup" refers to the characters' bra cup sizes and sounds identical to "A級" (Jyutping: kap1), or "A-quality," a term used to describe desirable women who are considered "the total package."
+A Chinglish pun that can be understood by locals in Hong Kong, "A-Cup" refers to the characters' bra cup sizes and sounds identical to "A級" (Jyutping: kap1), or "A-quality," a term used to describe desirable women who are considered "the total package."

 In For Love or Money, a mother from a well-to-do family hatches a plot to manipulate her son into abandoning his dreams of becoming an artist and joining the family business.
 In 2014, the novel was made into the film For Love or Money, starring Liu Yifei, Rain, and Joan Chen.